ansible/ansible-container-demo/index.md

 ```

 **Note**
 > When you run the `deploy` command, it will attempt to authenticate to the registry using `docker login`, which will check for an existing credential in `${HOME}/.docker/config.json`.
-If there is an existing entry in this file for you local OpenShift cluster, you may need to remove it, if the token has expired.
+If there is an existing entry in this file for the local OpenShift cluster, you'll need to remove it, if the token has expired.
 Also, you'll need to remove it if the entry points to a key store.
 Key stores cannot be accessed from within the Conductor container, where the authentication with the registry will actually take place.

 The project name is defined in `container.yml`.
-Within the *settings* section, you will find a *k8s_namespace* section that sets the name.
+Within the *settings* section, you will find a *k8s_namespace* directive that sets the name.
 The project name is arbitrary.
 However, before running the `deploy` command, the project must already exist, and the user you're logged in as must have access to it.

+The reason for creating the project first is because the `deploy` process will attempt to push images to the local registry using the project name as the namespace.
+If the project does not already exist, then the push will fail.

 ### Run the deployment